commanderking/citybikeshare/README.md

 On May 2020, DC bike data changed their column headers in a similar manner.

-New York Bike shares - new headers start on 02/2021.

 ### Philadelphia

 Data can be found here: https://www.rideindego.com/about/data/